MicrosoftDocs/power-platform/power-virtual-agents/teams/data-location-teams.md

 ## Data locations

-Power Virtual Agents in Teams can be created in the [supported data locations](data-location.md).
-You can create a bot if your tenant's location is supported, or you can use Power Virtual Agents web app by choosing the datacenter you want to use when [setting up your environment](environments-first-run-experience.md).
+Power Virtual Agents in Teams can be created in the [supported data locations](../data-location.md).
+You can create a bot if your tenant's location is supported, or you can use the Power Virtual Agents web app by choosing the datacenter you want to use when [setting up your environment](../environments-first-run-experience.md).

 ## See also